digiguru/DylanImageResizer.NET/readme.md

 Future Plans
 ------------

-+ Don't distort the image when resizing, keep the original proportions.
++ Give options on weather the image should be cropped or resized smaller than the box
 + Allow multiple images to be resized at once.

 Release History
 ---------------

+### Version 1.0.0.2

+Allows resizeing from a local computer, an image on the local server or a remote image from the web

+### Version 1.0.0.1

+Constrain the proportions of the image that is being resized

-### Version 1.0
+### Version 1.0.0.0

 Allow users to resize the images just by selecting a URL on the server, and selecting the height and width.